 The major difference between the Ink and the Spark cards is that the Spark cards offer general rewards that you’ll get no matter where you shop.
 The Ink card offers its best rewards in specific categories.
 A good strategy to maximize rewards could be to combine these cards: use the Ink whenever you’re shopping in the 5% and 2% reward categories, and use a Spark card for every other purchase.

-The Business Gold Rewards Card from American Express (Review) is more expensive than any of the Spark cards, coming with an annual fee of $175 which is waived the first year.
+The American Express® Business Gold Card (Review) is more expensive than any of the Spark cards, coming with an annual fee of $295.
 It’s also different in that it’s a charge card, meaning you’ll have to pay your entire balance in full every month.

-If you’re willing to pay that price you’ll get to choose your own bonus category:
+If you’re willing to pay that price you’ll get a variety of bonus categories:

-So if you want to customize your rewards and tend to make purchases in the categories listed here, this card might be a great choice for you.
+So if you want a rewards program that adapts to your business as your spending habits change throughout the year, this card might be a great choice for you.
 You can get up to 1 cent per point with the normal redemption methods, like for flights and gift cards.
-That means you’ll be earning 3% cash back in the 3X category, 2% back in the 2X category, etc.
+That means you’ll be earning 4% cash back in the 4X categories, 2% back in the 2X category, etc.

 You can also transfer your points to participating frequent traveler programs, a great feature that can potentially make those points very valuable.
-In some cases you can earn the equivalent of up to 4.2% cash back with a transfer, but this amount will vary depending on the program and what the points are used for (flights, hotel rooms, etc.).
+In some cases you can get 2 cents per point or more, which would give you a cash back equivalent of 8% in the 4X categories.
+But this will vary depending on the program and what the points are used for (flights, hotel rooms, etc.).

 The rewards are quite different, however.
 Instead of offering the same cash back for every purchase, the SimplyCash Plus offers: